rfugger/ripplesite/README.txt

 * root acces on some unix computer.
 I use ubuntu, on a $20/month rented virtual host from linode.com it may be possible to get ripple to work on a shared hosting provider such as dreamhost where you don't have root access, but likely to be extremely difficult and not worth the effort.
-* Python (tested on 2.4)
+* Python (I'm using 2.4)
-* Apache + mod_python (tested on Apache 2.0 -- may be configured for
+* Apache + mod_python (tested on Apache 2.0),
-lighttpd + fast_cgi, not tested), although you can run the django development server to try it out first
+  although you can run the django development server to try it out first
 * PostgreSQL (tested on 8.0, 8.1, 8.2)
 * an smtp mail server for sending signup confirmations. gmail can be used as an smtp mail server, there is an example of this in settings.py